USS Grayback (SS-208): Eighth war patrol

 Arriving at Pearl Harbor on 12 September 1943, Grayback prepared for her eighth war patrol, now under the command of John Anderson Moore.
 Sailing 26 September with Shad (SS-235), she met Cero (SS-225) at Midway Island to form the first of the Submarine Force's highly successful wolfpacks.
 The three submarines under Captain Charles B. "Swede" Momsen in Cero cruised the China Sea and returned to base with claims of 38,000 tons sunk and 3,300 damaged.
-Grayback accounted for two ships, a passenger-cargo vessel torpedoed 14 October and a former light cruiser, Awata Maru, torpedoed after an end-around run on a fast convoy 22 October.
+Grayback accounted for two ships, a passenger-cargo vessel torpedoed 14 October and a freighter, a former Armed merchantman, Awata Maru, torpedoed after an end-around run on a fast convoy 22 October.
 Wolfpack tactics came into play on 2 October as Grayback closed on a convoy already attacked by Shad, and sank a 9,000-ton transport, listing from two of Shad's torpedoes.
 The submarines had now expended all torpedoes, and on 10 November, they returned to Midway.

 Grayback commanding officer (CO) John Anderson Moore was awarded the Navy Cross after this patrol.